MonPower/TeraHacker/README.md

 ----------------
 ![Alt text](Website/images/finding1.png)

-3.Automatic Graph
+3.Automaticcally changing Graph
 -----------------
-We have a lot of automatic graphs here.)
+We have a lot of graphs here which changes automatically.